 Next time you stop off at a petrol station, park your car by the air pump and inflate your tyres to manufacturer's recommended level.
 Low temperatures create lower air pressure in your tyres, which wears tyres down faster while weakening their traction and handling.
 Take care not to over-inflate your tyres either as this can cause less tyre to be in contact with the road.

-Finally, check you have the right level of emergency roadside assistance in case of a breakdown, flat battery or an empty tank.
+Finally, check you have the right level of emergency roadside assistance in case of a breakdown, flat battery, empty tank, or an issue with an EV.